 Q.7.
 Where in the body is the ball and socket joint present?

 A.7.
-They are present between the humerus and pectoral girdle – the shoulder joints, hip joints, femur bone in socket pelvic girdle.
+They are present between the humerus and pectoral girdle – the shoulder joints, hip joints, and femur bone in the socket of the pelvic girdle.

 Short Answer Type Questions

 Q.1.
-Define the following terms with respect to rib cage:
+Define the following terms with respect to the rib cage:

 a) Bicephalic ribs